iamgbsmith/til/git/setup-a-repository.md

 __Category: Git__

-The steps outlined here assume you have created a project locally using an IDE or build tools and want to synchronise to a remote repository and that the default branch name is `main`.
+The steps outlined here assume you have created a project locally and want to synchronise to a remote Git repository.
+For this example, the remote repository is hosted on GitHub.

 __Note:__
 * GitHub changed from using `master` to `main` as the default branch for repositories in June 2020.